Kate O'Toole (actress): Film

+She was the executive producer of the short film Good Luck, Mr. Gorski.

+Recognition

 Minister for Arts, Culture, Heritage and the Gaeltacht, Jimmy Deenihan, appointed her to the Irish Film Board in 2013.
-She is chairwoman of Ireland's highly acclaimed film festival, the Galway Film Fleadh.
+She is also a board member of Ireland's film festival, the Galway Film Fleadh.

 Personal life

-She was named after American actress Katharine Hepburn, whom her father admired and would later work with in The Lion in Winter.
+She was named after American actress Katharine Hepburn, whom her father admired and would later work with in the historical drama The Lion in Winter, released in 1968.

 In November 2008, O'Toole was convicted of driving while drunk and disqualified from driving for three years.
 Her blood sample showed that she was three times over the legal drink-drive limit.